 Volunteer work in a community welfare health or recreational agency or setting.
-A minimum of three hours per week for a minimum of forty-two hours for the semester.
+A minimum of two hours per week for a minimum of thirty hours for the semester.
 Participation in the scheduled seminars is also required.
-May be repeated once for a total of two semester hours.

 2321 Introduction to Social Work